seemoo-lab/internalblue/doc/android.md

     export LC_ALL=C

-Due to various reasons it might happen that you successfully build a new _bluetooth.default.so_ module which still does not contain Bluetooth network debugging features.
+Due to various reasons it might happen that you successfully build a new `bluetooth.default.so` module which still does not contain Bluetooth network debugging features.
-You can check if the Bluetooth network debugging features were acutally enabled as follows:
+You can check if the Bluetooth network debugging features were actually enabled as follows:

     grep bt_snoop_net bluetooth.default.so
     grep hci_inject bluetooth.default.so